 Child Development & Education

 Fuel your passion for embarking on or continuing a career in child education at AUSB, where educators are valued and given the tools they need for success in the classroom and beyond.

 Our approach to learning and teaching is reflective, experiential, and engaging, led by experienced faculty who demonstrate mastery in their professions.
-We combine academic instruction and hands-on experience to build important intellectual and professional tools centered around six core purposes designed to graduate globally-aware citizens, socially-responsible leaders, and highly marketable graduates; global and intercultural awareness; holistic personal development; competence for professional pursuits; and praxis for social justice.
+We combine academic instruction and hands-on experience to build important intellectual and professional tools centered around six core purposes – Critical Thinking, Diverse Perspectives, Social Justice, Applied Learning, Communication, and Self-Awareness – designed to graduate globally-aware citizens, socially-responsible leaders, and highly marketable graduates.
 Learn more

 At AUSB, we focus on child advocacy, cultural context, and global current affairs to prepare you for the diverse and complex issues that educators face every day.
 The concentration also takes your education to the next level with its distinctive practicum experience, which allows students to observe various age groups and educational models.
 Course subjects include psychology, child and adolescent development, early childhood education, and additional liberal arts disciplines.

 Students are strongly encouraged to complete several of the following courses (chosen in consultation with an Academic Advisor):

 CDE 303 Child Psychology (3)This course covers the process of development from conception through early childhood years at the biological, cognitive, social, emotional and cultural levels.
 We will discuss the interactions of these various facets of development in specific areas like gender roles, aggressive behavior, or education and apply this knowledge to practical situations.
 We will also look at the child in relationship to family, school, and the community.